Sehee-Yang/Fractional-crystallization/README.md

 This repository contains all scripts used to run and analyze the molecular dynamics simulations reported in the manuscript:
 "Fractional crystallization of colloids" (Nature Communications, under revision).

+Each folder corresponds to an individual figure in the manuscript and includes the scripts required to run simulations and perform the associated analyses.

 ## System Requirements

 ### Operating System